All Episodes

 Do you I just want you to think about has there really been a 50 to 60 percent shift in active support for gay marriage?

-But people are saying it.
+Well, I'm just asking, but people are saying it.

-I but I'm not challenging the polling data.
+I'm not challenging the polling data.

-Don't no, don't misunderstand.
+Don't misunderstand.

-I'm I don't, I'm not challenging the data.
+I don't, I'm not challenging the data.

-And in 10 years it's gone from zero to six.
+And in 10 years, it's gone from zero to 60%.

-I'm accepting the polling there.
+I'm accepting the polling data.

-How many people voted for Barack Obama because they really supported what he intended to do, versus how many people were afraid not to.
+How many people voted for Barack Obama because they really supported what he intended to do versus how many people were afraid not to?

 I think what's happening here, fascism equals intimidation, and the intimidation is working.